 Research Competency is developed through structured and sequential coursework, a structured sequence of research requirements and activities, and Quals.
 Statistics and research methods courses taken in the first year help prepare students for research activities, as does a seminar for incoming students (PSY 601: Issues in Professional Development and Research), and several orientation activities (ethics workshop; research ethics and compliance training through the Collaborative Institutional Training Initiative, i.e., CITI training).
 Advanced courses in statistics and elective seminars that pertain to students' research interests are taken later in the program.
 Structured research activities include ongoing research in a mentor's lab; proposing, writing, and defending a thesis and a doctoral dissertation; and submitting abstracts for conference presentations and papers for publication.
 After defending their master's thesis, students complete Quals, which include preparing and submitting a first-authored empirical manuscript to a peer-reviewed journal.
 These activities are evaluated via (a) grades in courses; (b) ratings of research progress provided by their faculty mentors each Fall and Spring semester; (c) successful defense of theses and dissertations, including ratings by committee members; (d) independent ratings by two faculty members of the Quals empirical paper; and (e) by the student's number of peer-reviewed presentations and number of authored or coauthored papers published.
-Although not required, students are encouraged to submit grants for funding and to take the graduate course PSY 602: Scientific Writing and Grantsmanship practicum orientation at the Psychological Services Center (PSC), the department's training clinic, where students' review and discuss the APA Ethical Principles of Psychologists and Code of Conduct.
+Although not required, students are encouraged to submit grants for funding and to take the graduate course PSY 602: Scientific Writing and Grantsmanship

+Competency in Ethical and Legal Standards is covered via coursework, program orientation activities, and clinical practica.
+Issues pertaining to legal and quality assurance principles, such as ethical standards for research and practice and state laws on child abuse reporting and custody evaluations, are directly addressed in PSY 657.
+These issues also are addressed during practicum orientation at the Psychological Services Center (PSC), the department's training clinic, where students' review and discuss the APA Ethical Principles of Psychologists and Code of Conduct.
 During the UM orientation activities for new first year students, students complete a one-day workshop taught by an ethicist on research ethics.
-Students also complete "research ethics and compliance training" through the online CITI training platform.
+Students also complete "research ethics and compliance training" through the university's online CITI training platform.
 The CITI training must be renewed every two-years and is monitored by students' research mentors.
 Ethics and legal standards are also integrated into students' Case Conference experiences at the PSC, and through all of their practicum activities.
 These training experiences are evaluated by grades in courses (PSY 657); passing grades for the biennial CITI certification; and clinical practicum supervisors' ratings for "Professional and legal standards" section of the Clinical Practicum Training Evaluation Form.
 Finally, during the PSC Orientation Workshop (which typically occurs during the summer following the first year in the program), students' review and discuss the APA Ethical Principles of Psychologists and Code of Conduct.
 As part of this workshop, students are required to prepare a reflection paper that addresses their reactions to the APA ethical principles (as well as other APA guidelines) to further evaluate students' competency in this area.